yampilop/RHOSPVirtLab/README.md

 - vars/options.yml (Customizable parameters like the version of RHOSP to deploy, the cleanup parameter, etc.)

 You also can add to vars/options.yml any value overriding the default values from the roles.

+The available profiles for VMs are:

+- vcontroller
+- vcompute
+- vcephstorage
+- vcomputehci

+The available profiles for Physical machines are:

+- controller
+- compute
+- computeovsdpdk
+- computesriov
+- computeovshwoffload
+- cephstorage
+- computehci

+For the case of vcephstorage or vcomputehci you can add a second virtual disk to the VM inserting the following line in the vms element: `data_disk_size: <SIZE_IN_BYTES>`.

 ## Last steps